 Santa Ono: You’re welcome.

-Each theme in the course is explored from a psychological, social and theological perspective, and each session is accompanied by a compelling film focussed on an individual story, a person of faith whose journeyed through mental health challenges.
+Each theme in the course is explored from a psychological, social, and theological perspective, and each session is accompanied by a compelling film focused on an individual story, a person of faith whose journeyed through mental health challenges.

 I’m your host Sarah Kift and I’m thankful for the people who help make this episode happen, postproduction and editing by Jonathan Kift, music by the artist Crash by Car by archive.org and all funding and support by the team at Sanctuary Mental Health Ministries.
 This podcast is released under creative commons attribution, non-commercial, no derivatives 4.0 license.
 Don’t change it or sell it but please share it all you like.